 For a sense of autumnal Venice, catch Nicholas Roeg’s 1973 film _Don’t Look Now _with Julie Christie and Donald Sutherland.
 The quasi-supernatural thriller superbly captures the grey light that envelops the city during many of its coldest days.

 Grazie to Prontopia Local Giacomo for this fun post!
 Prontopia Locals love going to events in Venice and the Veneto.
-Book help getting where you need to go in Venice from a friendly local using Prontopia, and about the best things to do in the city during your stay along the way!
+Book help getting where you need to go in Venice from a friendly local assistant using Prontopia, and about the best things to do in the city during your stay along the way!

 Prontopia is an online service that provides friendly, in-person help from pre-vetted local assistants in city centers in Italy, Spain and the U.S.